Nriver/trilium-py/README.md

 python3 -m pip install trilium-py --user
 ```

-## 📖 (Basic) Usage

-These are basic function that Trilium's ETAPI provides.
-Down below are some simple example code to use this package.

-### 🚀 Initialization
+## 🚀 Initialization

+In the following code example, `ea` stands for ETAPI, and `wa` stands for Web API.
+Please perform the corresponding
+initialization process based on whether you need to use the ETAPI or the Web API.

+### ETAPI initialization

 If you have a ETAPI token, change the `server_url` and `token` to yours.